 In May 2010, Taro and Glenmark Generics Inc., USA, a wholly owned subsidiary of Glenmark Generics Ltd., India ("Glenmark"), entered into an exclusive license and supply agreement for a branded product.
-Glenmark Generics Inc., USA will manufacture the product and Taro will distribute the product to customers.
-Taro paid an up-front payment for distribution rights and an additional amount upon the first shipment to customers.
-Taro will also pay royalties based on the amounts of sales to its customers.
+Glenmark manufactures the product and Taro distributes the product to customers.
+Taro paid an upfront payment of \$2.5 million for distribution rights and an additional payment of \$2.5 million upon the first shipment to customers, for a total of \$5.0 million, which is being amortized over six years.
+Taro also pays royalties based on the amounts of sales to its customers.